 The types of tests an employee may have to undergo will be based on what the employer requires as well as the potential hazards or demands of the job which will or may possibly affect certain parameters.

 Checks such as height, body mass index and weight may be carried out.
 In addition blood pressure checks, pulse rates, and pulmonary function testing may also be a part of the battery of tests.
-There is also audiological testing which may be done by means of products such as those offered by KUDUwave™, to determine if you have any loss of hearing.
+There is also audiological testing which may be done using a screening audiometer such as the KUDUwave™, to determine if you have any loss of hearing.
 Breath alcohol testing may also be done in some cases.

 Some the tests may include respiratory fitness tests such as Tuberculosis.
 Hepatitis B, lipid profile, and blood glucose levels may also be tested along with drug testing and other blood-related tests.
 Vaccinations or immunization tests may be administered at this point if not up to date at the time.